Rest for the weary

 Redemption Ranch Ministries (RRM) is a Texas nonprofit formed to carry The Redemption Story of God's faithfulness through tragedy — and to provide rest, renewal, and encouragement for those who have devoted their lives to ministry.

-RRM also exists to proclaim the hope of Christ — how God works through suffering to draw people to Himself, to refine His people, and to display His glory.
+Through The Redemption Story, we proclaim the hope of Christ — how God works through suffering to draw people to Himself — and carry that witness across Texas and toward the ends of the earth.

 Kennon's faith began at thirteen, when the gospel met him in the middle of his life and set him on a new course.
 He lost his father as a teenager — and in that grief, the discipleship of godly men became the quiet thread God used to shape him.